Save up to 25%… Shop Our Birthday Sale Now!

 Mushroom Cap Shapes

-The shape of a mushroom cap is unique from species to species, which is helpful for identification.
 The familiar mushroom anatomy shape is somewhat spherical, like an umbrella.
 In the early stages of development, it can be evenly convex and then become more expanded as it matures.
-Some mushroom cap shapes include:

 • Conical

-• Campanulate (Bell-Shaped)
+• Campanulate (bell-shaped)

 • Ovate